trains-worldexpresses.com

 Cambodia

 In neighboring Cambodia, the harbor Sihanoukville (Kompong Sam) got a rail link with Phnom Penh in 1969.
 During the years of the disastrous war, the modern green/light-green expresses in French colonial style with (armored) Alsthom diesel locomotives had been interrupted more and more.
 Then a train Phnom Penh - Battambang was reported running on some days.
-Cook’s timetable listed it e.g. in 2008, but no service to Thailand, though it might have come into consideration.
+Cook's timetable listed it e.g. in 2008, but no service to Thailand, though it had already come into consideration.
 The service to Sihanoukville was suspended.
+For the railways in the ASEAN member states of South East Asia and for the planned ASEAN Railway Network see the chapter Indian Mail/ International.

 South Korea

 Since WWII the connection between North and South Korea was interrupted.
 Passenger trains until change to diesels and electrification were hauled by Pacifics.
 In expectation of a new line Seoul - Busan the expresses and Super Expresses remained diesel-hauled and finally German diesel railcars were introduced.
 Under president Roh Tae Woo the old project of the 411 km long high-speed line Seoul - Busan re-emerged in 1988.
+The idea had appeared already in 1973.
 GEC Alsthom won the contract against competitor Siemens under very favorable conditions for Korea, which got the right to produce the TGV even for export.
-According to German reports, Siemens was in a disatvantage, being prevented from using intelligence service information due to German law.
-The 25kV50Hz KTX units with 13,560 kW power, running at 300 km/h in daily service and being capable of still higher speeds, resemble the French TGV even in exterior appearance and colors.
-In 2004 the first section Seoul - Taegu was inaugurated, then extended to Busan..
+According to German reports, Siemens was in a disadvantage, being prevented from using intelligence service information due to German law.
+The 25kV KTX units with 13,560 kW power, running at 300 km/h in daily service and being capable of still higher speeds, resemble the French TGV even in exterior appearance and colors.
+With 18 cars plus 2 engine units however, they are of a much higher capacity, now known as KTX-I. In 2004 the first section Seoul - Taegu was inaugurated, then extended to Busan.
+Additionally to the KTX high-speed expresses from Seoul main station to Busan, also KTX from Seoul Yongsan to Guangju and Mokpo were introduced.
+The Incheon International Airport, Korea's main hub, is connected with Seoul by the A'REX and for late 2012 connection with Busan by KTX high-speed trains became announced.
 Korea surprised with its own HSR350X project, a train for 350 km/h, based on TGV technology.
-That Hanvit 350 is announced for 2009.
-A different Hanvit 400 with distributed power is under development.
-For slower lines a tilting TTX is conceived.
+That Hanvit 350, HSR350, KTX2 or KTX Sancheon, with 8 cars and 2 engine units, started first operations in 2010, being capable of running at 330 km/h.
+A quite different Hanvit 400 with distributed power came under development.
+The test unit HEMU-400x, then HEMU430x for 430km/h, built by the Hyundai Rotem Company, was unveiled in 2012 - and immediately it fascinated by its fantastic appearance, showing Korea's great high-speed ambitions.
+The commercial version KTX-III, consisting of 8 cars with distributed power, with an option for 10 cars and a service speed initially of 370km/h became expected for entering service in 2015 or 2017.

 KTX